 If you’re going on a long drive, a pet seatbelt or carrier can stop your dog from moving around in the car and distract you whilst you drive.

-If you’re travelling to/from Europe/UK via Eurotunnel, this is the safest way to travel with your dog, plus there are dedicated exercise areas for dogs at either side of the crossing and the journey is far shorter and cooler than the ferry.
+If you’re travelling to/from Europe/UK via Eurotunnel, the safest way to travel with your dog is in the car, plus there are dedicated exercise areas for dogs at either side of the crossing and the journey is far shorter and cooler than the ferry.
 The one thing to consider is that your dog will need to remain in the car at all times.

 Ferry operators typically offer two options for travelling with dogs.
 Firstly, they may be locked in your car on the cargo hold during the entire journey.
 Alternatively, they may be placed into the on-board kennels.
 Not all ferries offer both services, so it’s important to check ahead of time and there is typically a charge for either option.

 When searching for accommodation, look for pet-friendly options.
 Booking platforms such as Homelike will have a ‘Pet allowed’ or ‘Pet friendly’ filter you can select.

 It’s good to check with the accommodation provider to see if there are any restrictions or additional charges.
 Some may charge more depending on the dog breed.